-I bought Nautica as a six-year-old after after having shown him for a year while marketing him as a junior exhibitor’s horse.
-He was purchased as my first “step up” show horse out of academy, which is the saddleseat discipline’s version of schooling classes.
+I bought Nautica as a six-year-old after having shown him for a year while marketing him as a junior exhibitor’s horse.
+He was purchased as my first “step up” show horse out of Academy, which is the saddle-seat discipline’s version of schooling classes.

+Strong and game, Nautica was everything an American Saddlebred show horse should be.
+He naturally had a high-stepping trot but could also canter in a teacup.
+On days when I could get him to focus, he was an ideal equitation horse, however, those talents came with a personality to match.
 Nautica was not an easy ride at first.
-Strong and game, he was everything an American Saddlebred show horse should be.
-He naturally had a high-stepping trot but could also canter in a teacup.
-On days when I could get him to focus he was the ideal equitation horse, however, those talents came with an attitude to match.
-Between spooking, bucking and one incident in which we almost took out a judge, our show record was pretty hit or miss.
-Despite the spotty record in our first year of showing we earned enough ribbons to win our state’s highpoint championship award in juvenile show pleasure and a reserve in equitation, both very competitive classes.
+Between spooking, leaping and one incident in which we almost took out a judge, our show record was pretty hit or miss.
+Despite the spotty record in our first year of showing, we earned enough ribbons to win our state’s highpoint championship award in juvenile show pleasure and a reserve in equitation, both very competitive classes.

 In 2015 Nautica suffered a major injury as a result of a trailering accident.
-A few days after the incident, Nautica became progressively more and more lame in his back end.
-Our veterinarian determined that he had fractured his sacrum on the right side of his back near his SI joint.
-The prognosis was guarded due to the nature of the injury and the lack of affordable treatment options.
-Nautica spent about a year on stall rest with hand walking-only privileges and lots of various medications.
+A few days after the incident, his hind end movement deteriorated as he became progressively more and more lame.
+Our veterinarian determined that Nautica had fractured his sacrum on the right side near his SI joint.
+The prognosis was guarded due to the nature of the injury and the lack of viable treatment options.
+Nautica spent about a year on stall rest with hand walking-only privileges and various medications.
 It was a long year.
-We were very lucky for this type of injury and after a two-year total recovery and rehabilitation period Nautica was able to return to light work.
+Fortunately, we were extremely lucky for his type of injury and after a two-year total recovery and rehabilitation period, Nautica was able to return to light work.

-Three years since his recovery, Nautica has been able to show in a few equitation classes at small, barn-hosted shows as well as locally at one of our state’s rated shows.
-As a saddleseat horse he had good days and bad days and still carried a little post-traumatic stress about hauling long distances.
-Nautica was becoming bored with his lifestyle as “non-showing show horse” and in the fall of 2018 we decided that it was time for a change.
+Three years since his recovery, Nautica was finally sound enough to show in a few equitation classes at small, barn-hosted shows as well as locally at one of our state’s rated horse shows.
+As a saddle-seat horse, he had good days and bad days and still carried a little post-traumatic stress about hauling long distances.
+Nautica soon became bored with his lifestyle as “non-traveling show horse” and in the fall of 2018 we decided that it was time for a change.

-I am thrilled to have such a willing and talented horse who beat the odds of a career-ending injury and who I get to fall in love with all over again.
-We are excited to share our progress as we take on this new challenge!
+I am thrilled to have such a willing and talented horse who beat the odds of a career-ending injury and who I get to learn with and fall in love with all over again.
+We are excited to share our progress as we take on this new challenge—dressage!